 The final ribbon will look like this:

-If you are in the process of implementing Corporate Charts, please contact your project manager, or contact us at email@example.com.
+If you are in the process of implementing Corporate Charts, please contact your project manager, or contact us via the form at omnidocs.com/support.